nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 - [Robusta](https://docs.robusta.dev/) Robusta is an open source platform for webhooks and automations.
 It contains a library of 50+ builtin actions.
 - [home.robusta.dev: Why everyone should track Kubernetes changes and top four ways to do so](https://home.robusta.dev/blog/why-everyone-should-track-and-audit-kubernetes-changes-and-top-ways/) Robusta is an event-triggered automations engine.
 Using Robusta you can subscribe to changes in a cluster (or multiple clusters) and publish that information to useful locations.
+- [==robusta-dev/krr==](https://github.com/robusta-dev/krr) Prometheus-based Kubernetes Resource Recommendations.
+Robusta KRR (Kubernetes Resource Recommender) is a CLI tool for optimizing resource allocation in Kubernetes clusters.
+It gathers pod usage data from Prometheus and recommends requests and limits for CPU and memory.
+This reduces costs and improves performance.

 ## Soup GitOps Operator